jcarrasqueira/jcarrasqueira/README.md

 # About me
 - 👋 Hi, I’m @jcarrasqueira
+- 👀 I'm interested in Java, JavaScript, ...
 - 📚 Curently, I'm studying Computer Science in University of Évora

 # Languages